QuinnGuo-code/ProtoGlue/docs/tutorials.rst

 Tutorials
 =========

-We provide step-by-step tutorial notebooks for three benchmark datasets.
+We provide step-by-step tutorial notebooks for two benchmark datasets.
 Each tutorial walks through the complete ProtoGlue workflow from data loading to spatial domain visualization.